AnimeThemes/animethemes-api-docs/docs/artist/show/README.md

 # Artist Show Endpoint

-The Artist Show endpoint returns an Artist Resource.
+The artist show endpoint returns an artist resource.

+For example, the `/api/artist/chiwa_saito` endpoint will return the artist resource for the artist Chiwa Saito.

 ## URL